 What languages are taught?

 The Lower School Curriculum is based on the principle of offering choice and exposing students to as wide a range of different languages as possible.
 GCSE choices are made at the end of Year 9, enabling students to choose the language(s) to which they are most suited.

-In Year 7, all students learn French which is taught in forms.
-Students also choose between German and Mandarin; there are parallel Mandarin sets for beginners and for the students who have already learnt Mandarin at Eltham College Junior School.
+In Year 7, all students learn Latin in forms.
+Additionally, students choose two more languages to study from French, German, Mandarin or Spanish.
+There are parallel Mandarin sets for beginners and for students who have already learnt Mandarin at Eltham College Junior School.

 The IGCSE courses begin in Year 10, when all students must study at least one Modern Language, although a good number opt to study two.

 Find out more about the individual languages taught at Eltham College

 How are languages taught?

 - Teachers make full use of international journalism and European broadcasts, webcasts and podcasts to keep their lessons topical, stimulating and accessible.